 Elements of the framework include:

 - Individual experiences shape adolescents’ digital risks and opportunities in terms of access, attitudes and skills, and practices.
-These interactions are influenced by characteristics including age, SES, gender.
+These interactions are influenced by characteristics including age, SES, and gender.

-- community-level influences include social forces that shape individuals, such as household, peers, educators, and—critically—the digital ecology.
+- Community-level influences include social forces that shape individuals, such as household, peers, educators, and—critically—the digital ecology.

 - National-level factors influence communities and individuals through technology provision and regulation, education systems, and attitudes, values, and norms.
 These are relayed through law enforcement, social structures, media, and other formal and informal channels.